sseanik/python-cheatsheet-1531/README.md

 ### If Statements

-Remember code blocks in python denoted by the ':' colon symbol and using indentation
+Code blocks in python denoted by the ':' colon symbol and using indentation.

 ```python
 weather = "Sunny"